-If they are clogged, airflow will be hampered with and thus affect the way cooling and heating processes take place in your house.
+If they are clogged, airflow will be hampered and thus affect the way cooling and heating processes take place in your house.
 In fact, a clogged AC coil will not be able to absorb heat and cool the air as desired.

-To keep this problem at bay, you should ensure that you clean then AC coils regularly.
+To keep this problem at bay, you should ensure that you clean the AC coils regularly.
 By cleaning these components, you will be able to eliminate the dirt and dust that might affect the heating and cooling system of your home.
 When cleaning the coils, you should first switch off the system and then clean them thoroughly.

 Besides this, clean the areas around the AC coils so that they will not get clogged in the near future.
-For optimal results, ensure that you place your unit in a spacious room that is devoid of furniture, plants and other elements that might interfere with airflow.
+For optimal results, ensure that you place your unit in a spacious room that is devoid of furniture, plants, and other elements that might interfere with airflow.

 8) There is a malicious bug or glitch that has affected your device

 Your Honeywell thermostat is not immune to a technical problems such as malicious bug attacks.
 Other times, there might be a glitch that is making it blink the ‘Cool on’ indicator every now and then.
 If this is the case, you should consider resetting the device.
 By resetting the device, you will get rid of these bugs on the go.